 We take any bullying very seriously and our Anti Bullying policy ensures that any reported incident is dealt with thoroughly.
 For more information please look here (link to policy).

 What expertise and training do our staff have to support pupils with SEN?

 All staff have regular training and guidance to ensure that they meet the needs of the children.
-Our Inclusion Manager supports staff to ensure that recommendations from professionals are implemented in planning.
+Our SENCO supports staff to ensure that recommendations from professionals are implemented in planning.
 Staff have training through SEND insets and staff meetings, making use of the expertise of our own staff or from outside agencies such as our Speech and Language Therapy Service, Sarah Buckley Therapies.
 Where appropriate, staff are also given the opportunity for more specific training to support individuals with a particular SEND such as Makaton training.